yash-sharma1/docs-site/docs/index.md

 Please note that both the Binance Chain software and this documentation site will improve over time and is still a work-in-progress.
 Be sure to engage with our community channels to stay updated.

-Have fun in exchanging and trading and see you on chain!
+Have fun exchanging and trading and see you on chain!

 ## What are Binance Chain and Binance DEX?